Step-by-step workflow guide

 - Roles from most to least access: Owner Admin Engineer Program Analyst Reviewer Viewer

-- Engineers and Program Analysts can run engines and generate documents.
+- Engineers and Program Analysts can run analysis and generate the documents their role allows.
 Reviewers can approve and flag.
 Viewers can read and export only.

 The organization name and sector (Federal, State/Local, Healthcare, Commercial, etc.) you set here determine which documents, compliance frameworks, and procurement artifacts AIM will surface throughout your work.
 Federal orgs see IGCE, RFP, and Acquisition Strategy tools.
 Healthcare orgs see ROI and HIPAA-specific outputs.